-During the year ended December 31, 2022, we funded our operations primarily from cash flow from operations, cash proceeds from a USDA grant, proceeds from payments on notes receivable, and proceeds from a term loan.
-A portion of these funds was also used to acquire Eagle Alcohol, pay down our Kinergy line of credit and fund capital improvements to our property and equipment.
-As of December 31, 2022, we had \$36.5 million in cash and cash equivalents and \$57.9 million available for borrowing under Kinergy's operating line of credit.
-In addition, we have \$40.0 million available for capital improvement projects under our term loan.
-We believe we have sufficient liquidity to meet our anticipated working capital, debt service, capital expenditure and other liquidity needs for at least the next twelve months from the date of this report.
+During the year ended December 31, 2023, we funded our operations primarily from cash on hand, cash flow from operations and proceeds from Kinergy's operating line of credit.
+In addition to funding our operations, we used our capital resources to continue our capital improvement projects, make an annual payment related to our acquisition of Eagle Alcohol, repurchase shares of our common stock and pay preferred stock dividends.

+As of December 31, 2023, we had \$30.0 million in cash and cash equivalents and \$33.3 million available for borrowing under Kinergy's operating line of credit.
+In addition, we have up to an additional \$65.0 million that may be available for capital improvement projects under our Orion term loan, subject to certain conditions.
+We believe we have sufficient sources of liquidity to meet our anticipated working capital, debt service, capital expenditure and other liquidity needs for at least the next twelve months from the date of this report.